Trafic: Reception

 Judith Crist of New York magazine wrote in her review: "Jacques Tati's Traffic is so non-blockbuster, in fact, that it is absolutely therapeutic for today's moviegoer, a velvet-gloved healing hand from the past to remind us of children's laughter and adults' smiles of satisfaction at the comedy that had indeed evoked their laughter at first sight."
-Vincent Canby of The New York Times wrote Trafic "is a very merry sort of film, but the amusement we share is Tati's, not Hulot's, a fact that may seem cold and unsettling to those who insist on mixing two parts of tears with every 10 parts of laughter."
-Roger Ebert gave the film 3 1/2 stars out of four praising Tati for creating humorous incidents that "are so involved they're almost impossible to describe, but Hulot copes with them with good nature and never loses his philosophical equilibrium."
-Film theorist Michel Chion wrote: "Trafic turns out to be as impure a patchwork as Play Time was pure and intransigent.
+Vincent Canby of The New York Times called Trafic "a very merry sort of film, but the amusement we share is Tati's, not Hulot's, a fact that may seem cold and unsettling to those who insist on mixing two parts of tears with every 10 parts of laughter."
+Roger Ebert gave the film 3 1/2 stars out of four, praising Tati for creating humorous incidents that "are so involved they're almost impossible to describe, but Hulot copes with them with good nature and never loses his philosophical equilibrium."
+The film theorist Michel Chion wrote: "Trafic turns out to be as impure a patchwork as Play Time was pure and intransigent.
 Nonetheless, it is an endearing film for different reasons: we are invited to a picaresque journey of a man who leaves Paris to go to Amsterdam for a car show, but arrives much too late to participate."

 Jonathan Romney, in his Criterion Collection essay, felt "Tati certainly appears less in control than in the vast coordinated ballet of Play Time.
 For the most part, the jokes in Trafic drum up a sense of languid, almost apathetic chaos (note the distracted workers at the Altra workshop), without there always being conventional payoffs to give the comic business a sense of purpose."
-Gary Giddins disagreed with Romney's assessment in his book Warning Shadows, writing he believes Trafic to have been "transcendent," as well as "misperceived" and "neglected."
+Gary Giddins disagreed with Romney's assessment in his book Warning Shadows, writing that he believes Trafic to have been "transcendent," as well as "misperceived" and "neglected."
 Another review felt Trafic was "slow going, and even devoted fans will wonder whether they're there yet."